Qt for macOS - Building from Source

 Qt for macOS has some requirements that are given in more detail in the Qt for macOS Requirements document.

-If you have a commercial Qt license, download the license file from your Qt Account Web portal and save it as
+If you do not use any binary installer or Qt Creator, you can download the respective license file from your Qt Account Web portal and save it to your user profile as

 Unpack the archive if you have not done so already.
 For example, if you have the

 qt-everywhere-opensource-src-%VERSION%.tar.gz package, type the following commands at a command line prompt:

 cd /tmp gunzip qt-everywhere-opensource-src-%VERSION%.tar.gz # uncompress the archive tar xvf qt-everywhere-opensource-src-%VERSION%.tar # unpack it

 To configure the Qt library for your machine type, run the